Simon Property Group Partners With Yext to Provide Great Omni-Channel Experiences to Shoppers

-“One of the ways we’ve looked at this opportunity has been how to best harness intelligent services to help us deliver tangible innovations that elevate and enhance the shopping experiences, before, during and after the visit.”
+“One of the ways we’ve looked at this opportunity has been how to best harness intelligent services to help us deliver tangible innovations that elevate and enhance the shopping experience, before, during, and after the visit.”

-Simon Property Group partnered with Yext to capitalize on these trends and continue to lead the way in a digital landscape in which indoor mapping, voice search and AI-enabled intelligent services are upending old ways of engaging shoppers.
+Simon Property Group partnered with Yext to capitalize on these trends and continue to lead the way in a digital landscape in which indoor mapping, voice search, and AI-powered services are upending old ways of engaging shoppers.

-The company started out with Yext Listings, and quickly began to use Yext as its central platform for all of its Digital Knowledge Management.
-Simon then added Yext Reviews, and began implementing local control and additional features like rideshare drop-off and pick-up points for its malls.
+The company uses Yext as its central platform to verify and power brand information across the web.
+Simon further utilizes Yext to implement local control, and additional features like rideshare drop-off and pick-up points for its malls.

 “Some of the nuanced data, like holiday hours and drop-off points, is fundamentally best owned and managed by our local teams, so we’ve given deployed access to all of our field marketing directors nationwide,” Flanagan says.
 “Malls change their hours more than you think, so local control has made our lives much easier and ensures the accuracy of the data.”